-- An initial full external space model of the Power Unit including details and locations of all physical interfaces required by the team to install the Power Unit.

-- Preliminary estimates of important operating parameters such as heat rejection, fuel mass and density, clutch shaft stiffness and engine stiffness.

-- b) Declare to FIA, before 1 November of the preceding year, that they provided to their customers teams: - A final full external space model of the Engine Power Unit including details and locations of all physical interfaces required by the team to install the Engine Power Unit. - Firm predictions of important operating parameters such as heat rejection, fuel mass and density, clutch shaft stiffness and engine stiffness. - Initial details of any other parts, procedures, operating conditions and limits or any other information required by the team to install and operate the Power Unit as intended.
+- a.
+Declare to the FIA, before 1 August of the preceding year, that they provided to their customer Competitors : - An initial full external space model of the Power Unit including details and locations of all physical interfaces required by the team to install the Power Unit. - ii.
+Preliminary estimates of important operating parameters such as heat rejection, fuel mass and density, clutch shaft stiffness and engine stiffness. - b.
+Declare to the FIA, before 1 November of the preceding year, that they provided to their customer Competitors : - A final full external space model of the Power Unit including details and locations of all physical interfaces required by the team to install the Power Unit. - ii.
+Firm predictions of important operating parameters such as heat rejection, fuel mass and density, clutch shaft stiffness and engine stiffness.

+iii.
+Initial details of any other parts, procedures, operating conditions and limits or any other information required by the team to install and operate the Power Unit as intended.

-From the 1st of August onwards, any significant change compared to previous communication, except for any changes permitted by the FIA in accordance with the procedure set out in 6) below, must be notified to the customer teams in due time.
-Should a customer team consider that the change has a unreasonable impact on the power unit installation in the car, they may contact the FIA within 7 days of the notification.
-The FIA will then contact the relevant PU Manufacturer and its customer teams in order to conduct its investigation.
-If the FIA is satisfied, in its absolute discretion, that these changes are acceptable, the FIA will confirm to the PU manufacturer and the customer teams within 14 days that they may be carried out.
+From the 1st of August onwards, any significant change compared to previous communication, except for any changes permitted by the FIA in accordance with the procedure set out in 6) below, must be notified to the customer Competitors in due time.
+Should a customer Competitor consider that the change has an unreasonable impact on the Power Unit installation in the car, they may contact the FIA within 7 days of the notification.
+The FIA will then contact the relevant Power Unit Manufacturer and its customer Competitors in order to conduct its investigation.
+If the FIA is satisfied, in its absolute discretion, that these changes are acceptable, the FIA will confirm to the Power Unit manufacturer and the customer Competitors within 14 days that they may be carried out.